UPMC Physician Resources

 - Okada H, Pollack IF.
 Do we need novel radiological response criteria for brain tumor immunotherapy?
 Expert Rev Neurother 11: 619-622, 2011.

-Dr. Pollack has no relationships with proprietary entities producing healthcare goods or services.
+Dr. Pollack has financial interests with the following proprietary entity or entities producing health care goods or services as indicated below:

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.